-If you do not feel comfortable inspecting a used boat yourself, it is best to hire a professional to do so or bring along a friend or family member who knows what he or she is doing.
+If you do not feel comfortable inspecting a used boat and its accessories yourself, it is best to hire a professional to do so or bring along a friend or family member who knows what he or she is doing.
 It is not shameful to ask for help, here.
 You are actually demonstrating intelligence by admitting what you may not know and saving yourself some major headaches and unexpected concerns in the long run.

 - Lowball, but Do Not Be Rude

 Giving a low offer to either a dealer or a private seller is not an offensive thing.
 Private dealers are much more likely to take offense because they are attached to the boat for sale and because they are not used to negotiation.
 They know the value of the boat and don’t want to let it go for less that it’s worth.
 At the end of the day, the worst thing that happens is a “no” or counter offer, and you may just luck out and get a boat much cheaper than you originally thought possible.